HussainAther/spacevrcontrast/README.md

 Using the 2021.3.17f1 version of Unity.

 ## Assignments / What to do:
 * Solar system has been visualized in scale and distance with a camera that moves forward and backward trough the solar system.

+## Instructions

+* Move forward and backward using the Arrow Keys (Z and X for faster movement).